bajames/resume/README.md

 * Worked on a system for applying a single SQL dialect across heterogeneous RDBMS systems (Oracle, Sybase, Teradata) including cross database joins.

 ## 17 Issued US Patents
+* Selecting photographs for a destination or point of interest / United States 10,510,129
 * Task initiation using sensor dependent context long-tail voice commands / United States 10,490,190
 * Task initiation using long-tail voice commands by weighting strength of association of the tasks and their respective commands based on user feedback / United States 10,297,254
 * Generating and transmitting invocation request to appropriate third-party agent / United States 10,224,031